Zippy-boy/wire-pod/Installation.md

 # Installing wire-pod

-- wire-pod supports most Linux distributions and Windows 10/11 (with WSL).
+- wire-pod supports most Linux distributions, macOS, and Windows 10/11.
 Follow one of the following guides, then continue on to "Authenticate the bot with wire-pod".

-## Guide 1: Linux
+## Guide 1: Linux/macOS

 1. On the device you would like to install wire-pod on, open a Terminal application

 2. Install git via your package manager.
 On Debian/Ubuntu/Raspberry Pi OS, the command would be `sudo apt install -y git`.
+    - On macOS you probably already have git installed.
+But if for some reason you don't have it, install it using `brew install git`.

 3. Clone the directory with the following commands.